tpgayathritp/Payroll_system/Readme.md

   Deployment successful!

 NOTE :
-The CI/CD pipeline does not run payroll automatically — this is intentional and follows industry best practices.
+The CI/CD pipeline does not run payroll automatically — this is intentional.
 Payroll is a business operation, not a deployment step.

 Project flow